omarnahdi/narrative-ai/README.md

 Feel free to submit issues and pull requests.

 ## License
-MIT License - See LICENSE file
+Apache License - See LICENSE file